About Lovegrove & Cotton

 - leaky building claims

-Even though we act for some institutional clients we make a point of – and value – our work for SMEs.
-The common thread that defines what we do and who we act for is this: people and organisations that need top quality, construction related legal expertise.
+We act for a range of clients, including large corporations and institutions, small-to-medium enterprises, sole practitioners and consumers.
+The common thread that defines what we do and who we act for is: people and organisations that need top quality, construction related legal expertise.